velickovski/velickovski/README.md

 <br />
 <br />

 Hi, I'm Andrej 😉, a programmer 👨🏻‍💻 from North Macedonia 🇲🇰.
-I'm an open-source profession and always develop in Java.
+My passion lies in harnessing the power of Java to build innovative cloud services that propel businesses into the future.
 Beside's programming, I like delicious food 🥗🥩🌮🍣 and doing sports 🏃⛹️‍♂️🏋🏼‍♂️.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />